Best Tech Stack to Build a SaaS in 2023

 Application Size

-The first factor to consider when choosing a tech stack is probably the most obvious one, because the size of the application is the most important, as the complexity grows with the size of the project.
+The first factor to consider when choosing a SaaS tech stack is probably the most obvious one, because the size of the application is the most important, as the complexity grows with the size of the project.
 This is how you can move to the software product discovery phase.

 Development Time